Sheriff-Oladimeji/Sheriff-Oladimeji/README.md

 * 🖥️  See my portfolio at [sheriff.dev](http://devsheriff.vercel.app/)
 * ✉️  You can contact me at [dimejiademola5@gmail.com](mailto:dimejiademola5@gmail.com)
 * 🧠  I'm learning Django
-* 🤝  I'm open to collaborating on Open source projects
+* 🤝  I'm open to collaborating on open-source projects
 * ⚡  Fun fact: I'm not a nerd

 ### Skills